Barney the Dinosaur

 A six year old orange hadrosaur that is BJ and Baby Bop's cousin.
 He loves music and inventing new things.

-Bungling Inventor: A number of Riff's inventions go wrong.
-One episode had him invent a robot he dubbed "Litterbot," who was meant to clean the park.
+- Bungling Inventor: A number of Riff's inventions go wrong.
+One episode had him invent a robot he dubbed "Litterbot," built to help clean the park.
 Eventually, it makes a bigger mess and Hilarity Ensues.